Still Mine

-ETA: this piece kicked my ass all the way to Sunday.
-I almost gave up a dozen different times ... when I melted the face when trying to solder it, when the neck just wouldn't work (who knew some copper canNOT be soldered?!?), when it looked just too rough ... even for me... and yet?
+This piece kicked my ass all the way to Sunday.
+I almost gave up a dozen different times — when I melted the face when trying to solder it — when the neck just wouldn't work (who knew some copper canNOT be soldered?!?) — when it looked just too rough even for me — and yet?
 I persevered.
 Kinda like Women.
 We are stronger than we know.
 Art > Life.

 Have you been watching Handmaid's Tale?

-Just so you know I know, I'm aware 'Still Mine' likely won't sell.
-And believe me I fought with that through its entire creation.
-Because really, what's the point of making something to sell as a fundraiser/awareness for a cause, KNOWING it won't.
-But I needed to make it.
+Even as I figured 'Still Mine' wouldn't likely sell, I still needed to make it.
 This way.
 For me.
 It is full of dispair and anguish and tears and memories and traumas and just the teeny tiniest bit of hope.
+Maybe for you, too?

 Even if I say yes